caodonnell/passman.sh/README.md

 # pwd.sh

-The original inspiration for passman.sh

-Script to manage passwords in an encrypted file using gpg.
-See the details from https://github.com/drduh/pwd.sh
+The original inspiration for passman.sh.
+It isn't necessary for passman.sh to work, but I've included it as a reference (in case something breaks in passman because bash scripting isn't my strong suit) as well as to give credit.
+Or in case I decide to just store passwords at some point.
+More information is in license.md and at [the pwd.sh github page](https://github.com/drduh/pwd.sh).